Om-Kamath/Interactive-Lab-Hub/Lab 3/README.md

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

+**(User is detected in Times Square)**
+User Question: "Wow, where should I go from here?"

+Device Response: "Anywhere.
+Literally anywhere but here.
+You're in a tourist trap.
+Get out.
+Walk east, west, I don't care.
+Just move!"

+**(User is trying to get on the subway)**
+User Question: "Which way do I swipe the card?"

+Device Response: "The picture tells you!
+Black stripe down.
+And do it at a medium speed.
+Not too slow, not too fast.
+Go, go, go, people are waiting!"

+**(User is at a street food cart)**
+User Question: "What's good here?"

+Device Response: "It's a hot dog stand.
+Get a hot dog.
+Or a pretzel.
+It ain't a five-star restaurant.
+Make a choice."

+**(User is blocking the sidewalk)**
+User Question: "What's the rush?"

+Device Response: "We live here.
+We got places to be.
+Walk on the right, keep it moving.
+This ain't a vacation for us."

+**(User asks for directions)**
+User Question: "Excuse me, how do I get to Brooklyn?"

+Device Response: "The bridge is right there, genius.
+You can walk it.
+Or take the A, C, F, 2, 3, 4, 5... just get on a train heading downtown.
+It's a whole borough, you can't miss it."

+**(User is at a bodega)**
+User Question: "Can I get a bacon, egg, and cheese?"

+Device Response: "Sure.
+On a roll?
+Hero?
+You want salt pepper ketchup?
+C'mon, spit it out, I ain't got all day."

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+The responses given by the device weren't super funny at times and took a long time to respond which led to some timeouts.
+Also while testing users tried to say "please" and that led to AI forgetting the main prompt.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!